MarcoDorantes/ioc/README.md

 There are multiple ways to properly manage the dependencies on a large-scale software design.
 Among the preferred approaches are those that help to keep only the mandatory number of dependencies for a given design. `TypeClassMapper` tries to be one of those preferred approaches by relying on an already defined mechanism in the .NET Framework: the `System.IServiceProvider` interface.
 This way the core components in a given design do not need to add any extra dependency other than .NET Framework in order to benefit from a decoupled way of mapping their requested types to their related classes.

 ##How does it work?
-For instance, the following `CopyProcessor` class only depends on its required abstractions and on the `System.IServiceProvider` interface.
+For instance, the following `CopyProcessor` class only depends on its required abstractions and on the `System.IServiceProvider` interface (part of .NET Framework since v1.1).
 That is, it does not depend on concrete external implementation details:

 ```
 namespace lib1